 - MidnightWoken by a crack of deep, all-over pain.
 I sat on the edge of the bed and rocked in the dark while I waited for the meds to kick in.

 - Words Without MeaningI came downstairs this afternoon.
 My partner was talking to me.
 I couldn’t understand a word.
 Not the sentences, not the context — just the occasional word floating through, disconnected from everything around it.
-Talking, and I was watching, and none of it was arriving.
-Frustration on both sides.
-Talking to yourself when the person… Read more: Words Without Meaning
+She was talking and I was watching, and none of it was arriving.
+There was frustration on both sides.
+Talking to… Read more: Words Without Meaning

 - When the Scale Goes to Eleven — Living with Extreme FatigueToday I did a fatigue assessment.
 The Fatigue Severity Scale — nine statements, each scored 1 to 7, where 7 means strongly agree.
 The clinical threshold for significant fatigue is a mean score of 4.
 I scored 7.0.
 Every question, 7.
 The scale was designed in 1989, primarily for MS and lupus research.
 Its job… Read more: When the Scale Goes to Eleven — Living with Extreme Fatigue